-Similarly, the committee acts on the chief executive officer's recommendations for stock-based awards to the other named executive officers.
+Similarly, the committee considers the chief executive officer's recommendations for stock-based awards for the other named executive officers.
 Stock-based awards to the chief executive officer are determined in executive session.
-See Stock-Based Award Grant Practices, Page , for details about how stock-based grants are made.
+See Stock-Based Award Grant Practices, Page 25, for details about how stock-based grants are made.

 Throughout the year, the committee may act on the chief executive officer's recommendations concerning material changes to compensation or changes to the mix of certain components of compensation for named executive officers in conjunction with promotions or changes in responsibilities.
-The chief executive officer's compensation also is discussed in an executive session of the full board of directors.